I reckon you might need another grinder

 A few roasts with some lighter drops.

 Both a Guji and a Sulawesi Blue (roasted independently for a Mocha Java Blend) dropped around 5į earlier than their usual - 216į and 218į respectively.
 Both are sweet, zingy and super juicy!
-I am loving the lighter roasts as a expresso, although you do loose some of the chocolate through milk.
+I am loving the lighter roasts as a spro, although you do loose some of the chocolate through milk.

 Also a Yirg single origin with a slightly slower roast ramp overall – Yirg is just one of the all-round favs with all of my client-mates!
 A real hero-bean.